LiamDrew/UM-JIT/README.md

 Students implement the UM as an emulator with a stack allocated array to store UM register contents and heap allocated memory segments.

 This implementation just-in-time compiles UM instructions to x86 machine code and executes it inline.
-The program result is exactly the same as a Universal Machine emulator, but runs 180% faster than my already aggressively profiled emulator.
+The program result is exactly the same as a Universal Machine emulator, but runs 2.8 times faster than my already aggressively profiled emulator.

 ## Running the Program
 1. Download the source code